algolia/algoliasearch-helper-js/documentation-src/metalsmith/content/concepts.md

  - query two indices at the same time.
  - search in the same index with different parameters.

-The virtual helpers are created by calling the [derive](reference.html#AlgoliaSearchHelper#derive) method with a derivation function.
-The derivation function is called when a search is triggered and it creates a new state that will be sent to Algolia.
-Like the main Helper you, those new helpers are eventEmitters.
+The virtual helpers are created by calling the [derive](reference.html#AlgoliaSearchHelper#derive) method with a *derivation function*.
+The derivation function is used when `search` is called.
+For each derivated Helper, it will derive a new state from the main.
+All of those requests will be sent together along the main helper request.
+When Algolia answers come back, the results will be dispatched to each helper via events (`error` or `result`).

-Here a schematic view of the process that happens during a search:
+Here is a schematic view of the process happening during a search with derivated helpers:

 <img src="images/concepts/derive-simplified.svg" alt="derivation" style="max-width: 100%;margin: 0 5%;">